We earn a commission for products purchased through some links in this article.

-A vegan diet is on the upswing as more and more of us turn to a diet and lifestyle free of animal products.
-So why is plant-based existence becoming more popular?
+More and more of us are turning to a diet and lifestyle free of animal products, but why is plant-based living becoming more popular?

 Famous vegans include Sandra Oh, Olivia Wilde and Will.i.am.
 And it’s not a modern fad either; visionaries Albert Einstein and Leonardo da Vinci both questioned the validity of eating meat.

 We spoke to Henry Firth and Ian Theasby, authors of BOSH!
 How To Live Vegan, Dominika Piasecka of The Vegan Society, Dr. Justine Butler, a senior researcher at Europe’s largest vegan campaigning charity, Viva! and vegan chef Day Radley and , about all things vegan, including how parents can help if their child wants to move to a plant-based diet.

 Why we’re seeing a rise in veganism

 Veganism is fast becoming a regular lifestyle and diet choice, especially among women – there are twice as many vegan females than males, according to the latest research from the Vegan Society.
 Social media has proved a great platform for the vegan movement; there are currently 84 million #vegan posts on Instagram, while celebrity influencers such as Ariana Grande and Miley Cyrus regularly champion the benefits of following a vegan diet.

 High-profile campaigns such as World Vegan Month and Veganuary are changing people’s preconceptions and last year’s run of the Great British Bake Off had its first vegan week to show how inventive vegan baking can be.

 There’s also a growing concern for managing our health and weight, and for animal welfare and the environment, along with the desire for living healthier lifestyles, is also seeing a rise in veganism.
 Supermarkets have responded to the burgeoning trend by offering more meat and dairy-free options, which in turn makes it easier for consumers to eat a vegan diet.

 “The positive portrayal in the media has contributed to veganism’s changing image,” says Dominika Piasecka.
-‘Delicious vegan recipes have multiplied online and top vegan athletes keep proving that you can be fit and healthy on a plant-based diet.’
+“Delicious vegan recipes have multiplied online and top vegan athletes keep proving that you can be fit and healthy on a plant-based diet.”

 Veganism isn’t just about food